Tereshchenkolab/Digital_Data_Real_Time_Ingestion_Utility/README.md

 ```python
 'name': user_name
 ```
-After completing these configuration steps, the script should be fully prepared to **connect to your Oracle Database instance and ingest physiological signal metadata in real time**.
+After completing these configuration steps, the script should be fully prepared to connect to your Oracle Database instance and ingest physiological signal metadata in real time.
 ---
 ## Repository File List
 - `DB-GitHub.py` — Main Python application for folder monitoring, GUI metadata entry, and Oracle database insertion.
 - `DB_entry-GH.bat` — Windows batch launcher that opens the monitored folder and starts the Python application.
 - `README.md` — Project overview, installation instructions, configuration details, usage workflow, and troubleshooting notes.
 - `requirements.txt` — Python package dependencies and versions required to run the software.
+---